david672orford/pub-tools/obs-scripts/README.md

 ## Install OBS-Websocket Module Version 4.9.1

-OBS-Websocket is needed only if you plan to run JW-Pubs or OBS-to-Zoom from outside of OBS.
+OBS-Websocket is needed only if you plan to run Pub-Tools or OBS-to-Zoom from outside of OBS.
 It is not required when they are installed in OBS as scripts where they can communicate with OBS directly using its API.